fribbels/hsr-optimizer/src/lib/utils/debugScripts.md

 Captain
 4-Pc: When the wearer becomes the target of another ally target's ability, gains 1 stack of "Help," stacking up to 2 time(s).
 If there are 2 stack(s) of "Help" when the wearer uses their Ultimate, consumes all "Help" to increase the wearer's ATK by 48% for 1 turn(s).

+Firesmith
+4-Pc: Increases DMG by the wearer's Skill by 12%.
+After unleashing Ultimate, increases the wearer's Fire DMG by 12% for the next attack.